Thomas K. Hearn

-Thomas K. Hearn Jr. (July 5, 1937 - August 18, 2008) was the 12th president of Wake Forest University in Winston-Salem, North Carolina.
+Thomas K. Hearn Jr. (July 5, 1937 – August 18, 2008) was the twelfth president of Wake Forest University in Winston-Salem, North Carolina.
 Hearn served as president from 1983 to 2005, which is the second-longest tenure in the university's history.
 During Hearn's time as president he oversaw the transformation of the school from a regional Southern Baptist college into one of the nation's premier independent universities.

 Background

-Hearn was born in Opp, Alabama on July 5, 1937.
+Hearn was born in Opp, Alabama, on July 5, 1937.
 He then went on to attend Birmingham-Southern College, where he graduated summa cum laude.
 Hearn also earned a divinity degree from the Southern Baptist Theological Seminary as well as a Ph.D. in philosophy from Vanderbilt University.
 Hearn went on to teach philosophy at the College of William and Mary.
 In 1974 Hearn became the Chair of the philosophy department at the University of Alabama-Birmingham, where he hired James Rachels and Gregory Pence, each of whom would later become Chairs.
 At UAB, he went on to become the dean of the School of Humanities, vice president, and senior vice president for non-medical affairs.